ravikanthkoneru/cypress-cucumber-automation/README.md

 # How to run the tests in chrome browser headed mode

 - Step 1: Open the project root folder in Terminal
-- Step 2: npm run chrome:noexit
+- Step 2: npm run chrome

 # HTML report path